xcore/sc_dsp_filters/README.rst

 * Optimised biquad
 * Optimised FIR
 * On-the-fly computation of coefficients
-* Saturate results
 * Optional dithering

 Firmware Overview
 =================

-This repo intends to store a set of algorithms to perform standard DSP functions.
-At present, only a cascaded biquad is implemented that can implement, for example, an audio equaliser.
-It comes with a program that generates biquad coefficients and a response curve.
-Coefficients and response curves are computed based on algorithms by Robert Bristow-Johnson.
+This repo intends to store a set of algorithms to perform standard DSP functions, enabling people to implement, for example, graphic equalisers or sample rate converters.
+At present, only a cascaded biquad and a FIR filter are implemented, together with programs to compute coefficients and response curves.
+Coefficients and response curves for the biquad are computed based on algorithms by Robert Bristow-Johnson.

-The current versions are written for readability - less readable versions to follow.
+The current FIR and Biquad code are written for readability - less readable (more efficient) versions to follow.
+The generic versions check on overflow and saturate (intermediate) results.

 Known Issues
 ============